Quenched properties of the Spectral Form Factor: Acknowledgments

 \section{Acknowledgments}

 We thank G. Bunin for collaborations on a related project.
 This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for the program - Indo-French workshop on Classical and quantum dynamics in out of equilibrium systems (code: ICTS/ifwcqm2024/12).
-Ce travail a b\'en\'efici\'e d'une aide de l'\'Etat au titre de France 2030 (PhOM -Graduate School Physique) portant la r\'ef\'erence ANR-11-IDEX-0003 (Project Mascotte, L. Foini).
+This work was supported by the French government through the France 2030 program (PhOM – Graduate School of Physics), under reference ANR-11-IDEX-0003 (Project Mascotte, L. Foini).
 M. K. acknowledges the support of the Department of Atomic Energy, Government of India, under project no. RTI4001.

 {A\arabic{figure}}